dingaw922/comp2113-group98/README.md

 **5. Program codes in multiple files**
 Different elements and functions of the game will be coded in different files.
 A makefile will be created to specify the dependency of the files.
-Below are a brief list of files to be created:
+Below is a brief list of files to be created:
    - Rocket’s movement
    - Space debris movement
    - Difficulty level function to modify the speed, frequency and size of space debris movement